Court officials of the Kingdom of Georgia

 The court officials of the Kingdom of Georgia, were in charge of the royal court.

 The chronological lists below are not exhaustive, since there exist large gaps in the historical record.

 Majordomo

 The majordomo (Georgian: msakhurtukhutsesi) was the chief official of the court.

 Chancellor

 The Chancellor (Georgian: mtsignobartukhutsesi) was the head of the government.

 Treasurer

 The treasurer (Georgian: mechurchletukhutsesi) was the official responsible for running the treasury.

 Master of ceremonies

-The master of ceremonies (Georgian: mandaturtukhutsesi) was responsible for conducting ceremonies such as coronations and receptions of foreign ambassadors.
+The master of ceremonies (Georgian: Mandaturtukhutsesi) was responsible for conducting ceremonies such as coronations and receptions of foreign ambassadors.

 Marshal

-The marshal (Georgian: amirspasalar) had charge of the royal stables.
+The marshal (Georgian: amirspasalar) had charge of the royal stables, i.e. "Commander-in-Chief" of the army.

 Tutor

 The tutor (Georgian: atabeg) came to be denominated as Samtskhe-Saatabago, the latter element meaning "of the atabags".